rsandler00/plotly-scientific-plots/README.md

 ## Examples and Usage

+Plotly's key strength is its ability to do interactive visualizations.
+For scientists, this allows novel ways of exploring data with mouse clicks and hovers.

+To see a full lsit of plotly-scientific-tools examples, go through the `examples.ipynb` in nbviewer by clicking [here][1]

 Plots 2 overlapping normalized histograms, including overhead boxplots and data points.

 Furthermore performs statistical testing to differentiate the two population samples.